ryantixier/DU-project-1/README.md

 ## Usage

-Below details the functionality and instructions for use of the features mentioned above.
+The information below details the functionality and instructions for use of the features mentioned above.

 ### Custom Drink Recommender

 On the home page, the user is presented with the central platform of Dr. Drink: the drink recommender.
 Users will select a spirit and/or type of drink they would like to make from a dropdown of options; based on these user inputs, a clickable list of drink recommendations is generated in the center of the page, displaying the names of various drink options.
-Upon selection of one of these options, the drink name, ingredients, and directions on how to make the selected drink will appear on the right side of the screen.
+Upon selection of one of these options, the drink name, ingredients, and directions on how to make the selected drink will appear on the right side of the page.

 ### Random Drink Generator